 - Pictures of the old stove (before removal) and new stove (after installation)

-Please read last year's program manual for full details.
+Please read the program manual for full details on eligibility, program requirements and rebates.
 Installers looking to participate in the program, or apply on behalf of homeowners, should visit the installer resources page.

 How do I determine whether my current stove is EPA-certified?

 - All woodstoves legally manufactured for sale in the United States on or after July 1, 1988 were required to achieve EPA certification, and are considered to be EPA certified for purposes of this program.
 Stoves manufactured after this deadline are marked with a permanent EPA certification label or tag on the back of the stove.
 Stoves certified by the 1988 New Source Performance Standard are also listed here.
 If you are not sure if your current stove is EPA-certified, first check the back of the stove for an EPA tag.
 If you are still not sure, then search for your stove in the above mentioned list.

 - Under the 1988 New Source Performance Standards, all stoves manufactured for sale in the United States after 1990 must emit 7.5 g/hr or less of particulate matter.
 Although new requirements released by the EPA in 2015 further decreased this threshold to 4.5 g/hr, MassCEC recognizes all stoves certified under either the 1988 or 2015 NSPS as EPA certified for the purposes of determining which stoves can be replaced under this Program.

 - Standard rebates range from $500 to $1,750 per change-out, and low-income rebates range from $1,500 to $3,000, based on stove specifications.
 See Table 1 in the program manual for details.

 How do different stove types compare in terms of price?